 EUDRAC works with its clients in the planning and implementation of device vigilance that meet the Conformity Assessment requirements.

 EUDRAC will set-up and provide the full device vigilance system, or work with our clients to ensure their own systems are suitable for their medical device portfolios.
 We review and update the Clinical Evaluation and Risk Analysis within the Technical File taking into account any new safety data.

-Under the Medical Devices Regulations 2002, national competent authorities can issue:
+Under the Medical Devices Regulation MDR (EU) 2017/745, national competent authorities can issue: